-Once your bearded dragon is 12 months of age, start easing them into their adult diet.
+Once your bearded dragon is 12 months of age, start slowly feeding them their adult diet.
 This will consist of you slowly changing the proportion of feeders to vegetables and greens.
 Try to stop letting them eat as many feeders as they can and instead give them a set amount twice daily.

-For example, if your beardie is used to eating 20 feeders twice daily for a total of 40 crickets, try giving them 15 crickets twice a day and instead supplementing with more veggies.
-You’ll want to slowly wean the number of crickets down over the course of a couple months as you raise their veggie intake.
+For example, if your beardie is used to eating 20 feeders twice daily for a total of 40 crickets, try giving them 15 crickets twice a day and instead supplementing with more vegetables.

 After 3-5 months, their diet should be pretty close to that of the adult diet discussed in the next section…